University of Michigan student housing: Safety and security

 Unique to Big Ten universities, U-M has a security unit dedicated to campus housing.
 Housing Security and Safety officers regularly patrol residence halls and apartments.
 Officers are available to assist residents, investigate incidents, and monitor electronic access and fire protection systems.
 They also meet with individuals and groups about campus safety.

+Student Employment

+More than 2,000 students are employed annually by University Housing through a variety of temporary, part-time, and Work-Study positions.
+Despite this, most of those, including Resident Advisors, Summer Conference Assistants, and Diversity Peer Educators, are not considered employees by the University.
+Instead, they are compensated for their work through "scholarships."
+As a result, student staff members do not have access to official grievance processes regarding their employment at the University.